nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

+# TODOs

+## web components

+- de-couple knowledgebase from static page
+- structure content, e.g.
+  - docs
+  - training
+  - tutorial

+- create layout `landing`

+## How to

+- author (new) content
+- edit / suggest changes to existing content
+  - pull request
+  - assign article author to review changes
+  - yaml key: github username
+- test before push

+## github mechanisms

+- pull request template

+## others

+- commenting in documents
+  - public, but not visible
+- "public" vs. visible

-# How-to knowledgebase
+# How-to Knowledgebase

-## Usage
+## Introduction

-This template is built around nfdi-web-components and will fit all markdown based information into this "framework".
+The Knowledgebase is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) and will fit all **markdown** content into this "framework".

+For a general introduction to writing markdown, see:

-### Docs
+### Authoring content

 To add more documentation, add a markdown file to `\src\docs`.
 The file MUST start with a metadata block: